Townhouses: What They Are And What You Should Know

-Another consideration is if you intend to move within the next few years.
+Another factor to consider is if you intend to move within the next few years.
 If this is a short-term endeavor, you might be better off renting instead of buying.
 However, if you plan on living in your townhome for years or even decades to come, it may be worth the additional costs to purchase your forever home.

-When deciding if you should buy or rent, you should compare your goals to the benefits of renting or buying so you can make an intelligent decision that’s suitable for your needs.
+When making this decision, you should compare your goals to the benefits of renting or buying so you can make the intelligent choice that’s suitable for your needs.

-2. Where Are The Best Areas To Search For A Townhouse?
+2. What Are The Best Areas To Search For A Townhouse?